Common Conditions

 What is Cervicogenic Headache?

-- The pain typically starts at the base of the skull and may radiate to the forehead or eyes.
+- Pain usually starts at the base of the skull and may radiate to the forehead or eyes

-- Accompanied by neck stiffness and restricted neck movement.
+- Often accompanied by neck stiffness and reduced neck mobility

 Symptoms of Cervicogenic Headache

-Cervicogenic headache symptoms typically develop gradually and may worsen over time:
+Cervicogenic headache symptoms often develop gradually and may worsen over time:

-- Neck stiffness or pain accompanying the headache
+- Neck stiffness or pain alongside the headache

 - Possible discomfort in the shoulder or arm